-We had a lot of complications, but I succeed in breastfeeding my twins exclusively for 11 months.
+We had a lot of complications, but I succeeded in breastfeeding my twins exclusively for 11 months.

-Here are some obstacles to breastfeeding and pumping for baby, and how we overcame them:
+Here are some obstacles to breastfeeding and pumping for your baby, and how we overcame them:

 1. Breastfeeding and pumping seems too hard.